readysettech/readyset/noria/README.md

    server like [`DataType`](basics/src/data.rs) (Noria's "value" type).
 These are annotated with `#[doc(hidden)]`, and should be easy to spot in `noria/src/lib.rs`.
- - [`applications/`](applications/): a collection of various
-   Noria benchmarks.
-The most frequently used one is `vote`, which runs the vote benchmark from §8.2 of the OSDI paper.
-You can run it in a bunch of different ways (`--help` should be useful), and with many different backends.
-The `localsoup` backend is the one that's easiest to get up and running with.
  - [`server/src/`](server/src/): the Noria server, including
    high-level components such as RPC handling, domain scheduling, connection management, and all the controller operations (handling